MColwell/text-adventure/README.md

 # text-adventure
 A text adventure!
 You are in a tavern.
+Barely started.
+No significant adventure currently implemented.